Medicare Access & CHIP Reauthorization Act (MACRA)

 - Improvement Activities

-*Since CRNAs are not eligible to report the Promoting Interoperability category, there is an automatic re-weight to the Quality category.
+*CRNAs are eligible for an automatic re-weight of the Promoting Interoperability category to the Quality category.

-The MIPS composite performance score will be compared against a MIPS performance threshold to determine whether a MIPS eligible clinician receives an upward payment adjustment, no payment adjustment, or a downward payment adjustment.
-Eligible clinicians participating in MIPS will be eligible for positive or negative Medicare payment adjustments that start at 4% in 2019 and gradually increase to 9% by 2022 (see Figure 2).
+The MIPS composite performance score will be compared against a MIPS performance threshold to determine whether a MIPS eligible clinician receives an upward payment adjustment, no payment adjustment (neutral), or a downward payment adjustment.
+Eligible clinicians participating in MIPS in 2020 will be eligible for payment adjustments up to +9% or down to -9%, which will be applied in 2022 (see Figure 2).